cky421/webapi/README.md

 * Run `dotnet restore tests/WebApi.Tests` to install the dependencies for C#.
 * Run `dotnet test src/WebApi.Tests` to start tests.
 ```
-Note: Ensure mongodb is run if you want to run IntegrationTest.
+Note: Ensure mongodb is running if you want to run IntegrationTest.
 ```

 ## License

-Copyright (c) Microsoft Corporation.
+Copyright (c) youngytj.
 All rights reserved.

 Licensed under the [MIT](LICENSE) License.